Mechanically stabilized earth: History

 Using straw, sticks, and branches to reinforce adobe bricks and mud dwellings has happened since the earliest part of human history, Parts of the Great Wall of China are formed as reinforced soil as are the ziggurats of the Middle East.

-In the 1960s French engineer Henri Vidal invented the modern form of MSE, termed Terre Armee (reinforced earth) using steel strip reinforcements.
+In the 1960s French engineer Henri Vidal invented the modern form of MSE, termed terre armée (reinforced earth), using steel strip reinforcements.
 The first geosynthetic-reinforced soil walls were built in France in 1970 and 1971.
 Geosynthetic-reinforced walls have been in use in the United States since 1974.
 Bell and Steward (1977) describe some of these early applications, which were primarily geotextile wrapped-face walls supporting logging roads in the northwestern United States.

 Since the 1980s the development of reinforced soil has been dramatic using a range of construction forms and reinforcements including metallic and polymeric anchors, strips and grids.
 The first modern forms of reinforced soil were constructed in Europe in the late 1960s.
 The first MSE wall in the United States was built in 1971 on State Route 39 near Los Angeles.

 Reinforcement

 Reinforcement placed in horizontal layers throughout the height of the wall provides the tensile strength to hold the soil together.
 The reinforcement materials of MSE can vary.
 Originally, long steel strips 50 to 120 mm (2 to 5 in) wide were used as reinforcement.
-These strips are sometimes ripped, although not always, to provide added friction.
+These strips are sometimes ribbed, although not always, to provide added friction.
 There are also prefabricated pile sleeve options to reduce negative skin friction on piles embedded behind MSE bridge abutments.
 Sometimes steel grids or meshes are also used as reinforcement.
 Several types of geosynthetics can be used including geogrids and geotextiles.
 The reinforcing geosynthetics can be made of high-density polyethylene, polyester, and polypropylene.
 These materials may be ribbed and are available in various sizes and strengths.

 For erosion control and load support the upper layer can be reinforced by geocell materials.